 As Music Director of the Heart of Texas Chorus in San Marcos, Gus is thrilled to be leading this a capella choral ensemble into their next phase as they transition from a men-only group into a multi-gendered chorus.
 Since assuming leadership, membership has grown by almost 20 percent, and perspective members have increased by over 30 percent.

-Gus is honored to have rejoined the Austin Civic Orchestra in 2014 as Assistant Conductor, having performed with the ensemble on horn from 2002-2007.
+Gus rejoined the Austin Civic Orchestra in 2014 as Assistant Conductor, having performed with the ensemble on horn from 2002-2007.
 The Austin Civic Orchestra (ACO) is a high level community ensemble based in Austin, Texas.
 A finalist for the 2014 American Prize, the ACO performs six to eight concerts per year.
 As Assistant Conductor, Gus typically conducts one or two works per concert in addition to understudying all performance works.
 He also conducts the orchestra in the annual Great Waltz Ball for the University of Texas Ballroom Dance Club.